 Frederick Community College offers three types of courses over the Internet: online, structured remote, and hybrid remote courses.
 Hybrid courses require the student to attend some class sessions on campus; online and structured remote courses do not.
 Online courses may require a proctored assessment.
-Any course section with the letters "HYB" indicates a hybrid course.
-The mouse icon (a) indicates online courses.

-Online, structured remote, and hybrid remote courses are taught on Blackboard[TM] and require that students:
+Online, structured remote, web enhanced, and hybrid courses are taught on BlackboardTM and require that students:

-- Have Internet access through broadband connection or Wi-Fi (wireless) - · Have access to a Windows, Mac, or Linux computer - · Have Windows 7 or higher, Mac OS X, or Linux with Ubuntu 14 or higher - Have Internet Explorer 8 or higher, or the most recent version of Mozilla Firefox or Google Chrome, all with the most recent Java and Flash updates applied - Establish a myFCC e-mail account; - Have basic computer skills in word processing, e-mail procedures, web-browsing, and handling features such as pop-up blockers; - Are responsible for maintaining appropriate security and virus protection when using the student's own personal computer(s).
+- Have Internet access through broadband connection or Wi-Fi (wireless) - · Have access to a Windows, Mac, or Linux computer - · Have Windows 7 or higher, Mac OS X, or Linux with Ubuntu 14 or higher - Have Internet or Google Chrome, plus a webcamera and microphone - · Establish a myFCC e-mail account; - Have basic computer skills in word processing, e-mail procedures, web-browsing, and handling features such as pop-up blockers; - Are responsible for maintaining appropriate security and virus protection when using the student's own personal computer(s).